Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Supplementary Material

+A transfer-based attack involves finding adversarial perturbations for a substitute model (an unregularized model in our case) and applying them to a target model.
+Evaluating robustness on transfer-based attacks is crucial because adversarial examples crafted for one model can also mislead another distinct model \cite{papernot2016transferability}.
+We find these perturbations by applying the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining} to the substitute model.
+Such adversarial samples are computed as :

 The decision-based Boundary Attack \cite{brendel2017decision} was applied \textit{via} Foolbox \cite{rauber2017foolbox} using 50 steps, unless stated otherwise.
-To evaluate the success of this attack, we measure the following score :

-introduced in \cite{brendel2017decision} where $\eta_{M}(x_{original}) = x_{original} - x_{adversarial} \in \mathbb{R}^{d}$ is the adversarial perturbation found by the attack.
+To evaluate the success of this attack, we measure the following score: introduced in \cite{brendel2017decision} where $\eta_{M}(x_{original}) = x_{original} - x_{adversarial} \in \mathbb{R}^{d}$ is the adversarial perturbation found by the attack.
 We measure this score using $1000$ randomly sampled images from the test set.
 The final reported score is the average $S(M)$ calculated over 5 repetitions.
 All codes relative to adversarial evaluation are supplemented with this submission.